simantic-dev/simantic-dev/README.md

 # simantic.dev
-This is the repo containing the code for the main homepage, simantic.dev
+This is the repo containing the code for the main homepage, simantic.dev.

+Any changes to the ```main``` branch will be built and deployed to the site.
+To reduce Github actions runtime, test and deploy locally, and make a Pull Request to make changes.

 # Build and deploy locally
 ```npm run build```